khughitt/labnote/docs/installation.rst

 If you are using pip to install labnote, all of the required dependencies should be automatically installed for you.

-Labnote is currently aimed at supporting Linux and OS X setups.
+Labnote is currently aimed at supporting Windows, Linux, and OS X setups.

 Installing labnote
 ------------------